Besulba/Gallery/README.md

 1. Install NodeJs https://nodejs.org/en/download/
 2. Install dependencies: npm install --global gulp-cli bower

+In path when do you have the project execute the next code

+3. Run npm install --save <package> to install frontend dependencies
 3. Run bower install --save <package> to install frontend dependencies
 4. Run gulp serve to load Gallery view
 5. Run gulp serve:test to run the tests in the browser